Pressure-sensitive adhesive: Composition

 PSAs are usually based on an elastomer compounded with a suitable tackifier (e.g., a rosin ester).
 The elastomers can be based on acrylics, which can have sufficient tack on their own and do not require a tackifier.

 Styrene block copolymers (SBC), also called styrene copolymer adhesives and rubber-based adhesives, have good low-temperature flexibility, high elongation, and high heat resistance.
 They are frequently used in hot melt adhesive applications, where the composition retains tack even when solidified; however non-pressure-sensitive formulations are also used.
 They usually have A-B-A structure, with an elastic rubber segment between two rigid plastic endblocks.
 High-strength film formers as standalone, increase cohesion and viscosity as an additive.
 Water-resistant, soluble in some organic solvents; cross-linking improves solvent resistance.
 Resins associating with endblocks (cumarone-indene, α-methyl styrene, vinyl toluene, aromatic hydrocarbons, etc.) improve adhesion and alter viscosity.
 Resins associating to the midblocks (aliphatic olefins, rosin esters, polyterpenes, terpene phenolics) improve adhesion, processing and pressure-sensitive properties.
 Addition of plasticizers reduces cost, improves pressure-sensitive tack, decrease melt viscosity, decrease hardness, and improves low-temperature flexibility.
 The A-B-A structure promotes a phase separation of the polymer, binding together the endblocks, with the central elastic parts acting as cross-links; SBCs do not require additional cross-linking.

 Styrene-butadiene-styrene (SBS) is used in high-strength PSA applications, styrene-ethylene/butylene-styrene (SEBS) in low self-adhering non-woven applications, and styrene-ethylene/propylene (SEP) and styrene-isoprene-styrene (SIS) are used in low-viscosity high-tack PSA applications.

+Temperature considerations

+The properties of pressure sensitive adhesives can be strongly affected by temperature.
+The tack or "quick stick" characteristics are critical for the initial bonding to the intended substrate; cool temperatures can make a PSA too firm, losing its tack.
+Once applied, temperature affects the performance on its intended use: Heat can soften an adhesive, reducing its shear holding ability.
+Cold temperatures can also contribute to premature release.
+Most PSA and tape test methods are conducted at 23 (°C) and 50% relative humidity but it is common to also conduct testing at other temperatures (and lighter rub-down pressures) to better match PSA performance with requirements of end users.

+Adhesive formulators often use the more fundamental temperature characteristics using the advanced methods such as dynamic mechanical analysis and differential scanning calorimetry.
+Of particular importance is identifying the glass-transition temperature, "T"g.